SEMI-PERMANENT EYEBROW REALISTIC EXPECTATIONS & AFTER CARE

 Be careful of applying makeup too close to the eyebrows.

 Do not sleep on your stomach where you are faced down onto the pillow, or with your sides rubbing against the pillow.
 It can remove pigments in certain areas causing asymmetry; not to mention it may cause infection.

 Avoid exposure to sunlight or any other form of UV rays (i.e. tanning, beach, swimming pool).
 UV rays will make pigment darker and ashy.
 After Scabs are gone, use SPF.

 You can proceed with these treatments, as long as they avoid the eyebrow areas.

 Sea salt, chemical peels, AHA, Retinols, growth serums, microdermabrasion, laser, etc.

 These activities generally will make pigments fade faster if done excessively:

-o Using anti-aging cream, Retin-A/retinol products, acidic cleansers, regular chemical peels on the eyebrows.
+Using Retin-A/retinol products, acidic cleansers, lightening serum, or regular chemical peels on the eyebrows.